-As the faculty located inside the university park, it provides all facilities for students to involve in co-curricular and extracurricular activities and to get support from the relevant units i.e. Student Support Services and Welfare Unit, Career Guidance Unit, Physical Education unit, Student Recreational Center, Play Grounds and Student Accommodation Facilities located within the University Park.
+Though the faculty is temporarily located at a separate site from the main university, it provides all facilities for students to involve in co-curricular and extracurricular activities and to get support from the relevant units i.e. Student Support Services and Welfare Unit, Career Guidance Unit, Physical Education unit, Student Recreational Center, Play Grounds and Student Accommodation Facilities located within the University Park.

-Faculty Building Opening Ceremony
+Faculty Building